mpusz/wg21-papers/src/2982R1_std_quantity_as_a_numeric_type.md

 ## Dimension is not enough to describe a quantity

 Most of the products on the market are aware of physical dimensions.
 However, a dimension is not enough to describe a quantity.
 This has been known for a long time now.
+The [@MSRMT_DATA] report from 1996 says explicitly, "Dimensional analysis does not adequately model the semantics of measurement data".

-A typical problem that most similar libraries struggle with is supporting quantities of energy and a moment of force as independent, strong types.
+A typical problem that most similar libraries struggle with is supporting quantities like work and toque as being independent, strong types.
 The problem here arises from the fact that both of them have exactly the same dimension `L²MT⁻²`, but a totally different physical meaning.
-As a result, they do not participate in same-set operations, e.g., comparison, addition.
+As a result, it is possible to mathematically add or compare them in a quantity equation even though such an operation has no sense from the physical point of view.

 A similar question that we could ask ourselves is what should be the result of: